psrpinto/resume/README.md

 # CV
 My CV, written in plain old responsive HTML and CSS.
 The same HTML and CSS is used to generate a PDF version, using [wkhtmltopdf](http://wkhtmltopdf.org).
+Based on a design by [Zack Grossbart](http://www.zackgrossbart.com/hackito/resume/).

 > View it online at https://regularjack.github.io/cv